danyfebrero/StockMarketDA/README.md

  * Analyzed text and display information about it
  * Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
  * Connect to an external/3rd party API and read data into your app
- * Implement a log that records errors, invalid inputs, or other important events and writes them to a text file.

 ## Frontend UI (app.py)